ComputationalCryoEM/ASPIRE-Python/docs/source/quickstart.rst

 *************

-The ``simulation.py`` script simulates a virtual particle made up of multiple Gaussian blobs, generates of set of (noisy) images, runs the ASPyRE pipeline to determine the estimated mean volume and estimated covariance on the mean volume, and runs evaluations on these estimated quantities (against the `true` values which we know from the simulation).
+The ``simulation.py`` script simulates a virtual particle made up of multiple Gaussian blobs, generates of set of (noisy) images, runs the ASPIRE pipeline to determine the estimated mean volume and estimated covariance on the mean volume, and runs evaluations on these estimated quantities (against the `true` values which we know from the simulation).

 ::